jeffgon/mcp-Algolia-node/README.md

 > This executable is not signed because I don't have a payed Apple Developer Account.
 > This means that macOS will "quarantine" it by default when it is downloaded from the internet.
 > The command remove the quarantine, allowing you to run the program.
 If you don't trust the build,
-> you can always build it yourself from source with `npm run build` (see development environment setup below) 😄.
+> you can always build it yourself from source with `npm run build -- --outfile dist/algolia-mcp` (see development environment setup below) 😄.

+4. Run <path_to_executable> authenticate.
+This will open a tab in your browser inviting you to authenticate with the Algolia Dashboard.

-4. Configure Claude Desktop
+5. Configure Claude Desktop

+> [!TIP]
+> You can refer to the official documenation here https://modelcontextprotocol.io/quickstart/user

 ```json
 {